 10.3 New drivers may be considered for half dues and additional compensation after their first year of driving dogs as determined by the steering committee in the February Steering Committee meeting.
 This policy may be changed earlier in the year by the steering committee.

-10.6 Approved members who provide a full day (or equivalent) of heavy equipment (tractor, bull dozer, ect.) operation will receive $100 per day.
+10.5 Approved members who provide a full day (or equivalent) of heavy equipment (tractor, bull dozer, ect.) operation will receive $100 per day.
 The club will pay up to a total of 15 days of heavy equipment operation.
 Heavy equipment costs exceeding $1500 must be approved in advance by the Board of Directors.